57th Guards Motor Rifle Division

 The 57th Guards Motor Rifle Division was a division of the Soviet Ground Forces.
-Volodymyr Zelensky's Grandfather, Semyon Ivanovych Zelenskyy served in this division as rank of colonel.
+Volodymyr Zelenskyy's grandfather, Semyon Ivanovych Zelenskyy served in this division as rank of colonel.

 History

 World War II

+It traces its history to the 153rd Rifle Division.

+The 153rd Rifle Division (Second formation) ended 1942 holding defensive positions northeast of Chertkovo in the area of Mankovo-Kalitvenskaya and Bakay.
+For its demonstrated "courage, steadfastness, courage, discipline, organization, and the heroism of its personnel" during the operation, the division was reorganized an elite Guards unit designated the 57th Guards Rifle Division on 31 December.